 As disability service providers adapt to the NDIS and new providers enter the market, there is benefit in PQS meeting with local National Disability Insurance Agency (NDIA) staff and other key staff in disability service organisations regularly to ensure emerging needs are appropriately met.
 NDIS disability service provider forums will progressively occur in local areas in line with transition arrangements and provide further opportunity to make connections.

 becoming a PQS.

 Regardless of whether a person is eligible for the NDIS or not, training providers continue to have an obligation to make reasonable adjustment for people with disability under the

 Under the standards, an

-adjustment refers to a measure or action (or a group of measures or actions) by an education provider that assists a student with disability to access services on the same basis as a student without disability, including to:
+adjustment refers to a measure or action (or a group of measures or actions) by a training provider that assists a student with disability to access services on the same basis as a student without disability, including:

 An adjustment may include an aid, facility or service that the student requires and is considered

-reasonable if it balances the interests of all affected parties.
+reasonable provided it balances the interests of all affected parties.

-PQS must maintain compliance with all relevant federal and state policies and guidelines, this includes:
+PQS must maintain compliance with all relevant federal and state policies and guidelines, which includes:

 The department applies the following inclusive practices to support learners with disability: